 Instructional Leadership (IL) licensure candidates will complete the electronic portfolio including their final philosophy of education, specific assignments from coursework, and other artifacts as required by the Tennessee Instructional Leadership Standards (TILS).
 Prerequisite: Acceptance to the licensure program; EdS-level course.
-Pass/Fail grade hrs.)
+Pass/Fail grade.

+IL 689 School Leadership Licensure Assessment (0 cr. hrs.)
 Initial Instructional Leadership Licensure candidates are required to take and pass the SLLA in accordance with Tennessee state licensure requirements.
 A passing score is required for licensure and graduation.